10 Hottest Stocks Today, October 10, 2018

 10 Hottest Stocks From October 10, 2018

-This list of stocks was generated by tracking the most popular ticker searches on the Benzinga Pro real-time news platform.
+This list of stocks was generated by tracking the most-popular ticker searches on the Benzinga Pro real-time news platform.

 Readers can rely on this daily list to offer insight into which stocks retail investors are most interested in during a given trading session.
 In addition to providing the list itself, this article offers a quick glimpse into why a certain stock may be trending.